-To add an event on a calendar, click on the + sign and a new window will pop up.
+To add an event to a calendar, click on the + sign and a new window will pop up.
 Enter the title and notes and save it.

-By checking the System Events system wide checkbox, it allows the event to be displayed in all the schools existing in the opensis system.
+By checking the System Events system-wide switch, it allows the event to be displayed in all the schools existing in the openSIS system.

 The event information is saved and it will show on the calendar and on the selected users portal.